 Louisa Thomas is a contributing writer to the New Yorker, where she writes mostly about sports.
 She is a former writer and editor at Grantland.
 Her work has appeared in the New York Times, the Atlantic, Vogue, and the Paris Review.

-She is the author of Louisa: The Extraordinary Mrs. Adams and Conscience: Two Pacifists, Two Soldiers, One Family–A Test of Will and Faith in World War I. Her latest book, Mind and Matter: A Life in Math and Football with coauthor John Urschel, will be released in May.
+She is the author of Louisa: The Extraordinary Mrs. Adams and Conscience: Two Pacifists, Two Soldiers, One Family–A Test of Will and Faith in World War I. Her latest book, Mind and Matter: A Life in Math and Football with coauthor John Urschel, was released in May.

 She is a former fellow at New America and a graduate of Harvard University.